OverlordZorn/LEARN/Learn to Code - HTML CSS JS/15 Creating Parameters.md

 ```

 ## Function Call
-But instead of creating two very similar functions, we can send, **or pass**, a value toa customizable function.
+But instead of creating two very similar functions, we can send, **or pass**, a value to a customizable function.

 In this code snippet, we're using the `greet()` function and **passing** it the value `"April"`.